cloud-gov/cg-site/_docs/services/relational-database.md

     -c '{"enable_pg_cron": false}'
 ```

 Please note that you may need to request an instance reboot after making these changes in order for them to apply immediately.
-You can request a reboot of your RDS instance by emailing [support@cloud.gov][support]
+You can request a reboot of your RDS instance by emailing [support@cloud.gov][support].

 #### A note about upgrading major versions